darixsamani/simpar_notebook/README.md

 # simpar
-this is a simple paragraph recognition based on the morphology operator
+this is a simple paragraph recognitive based on the morphology operator